agencearcange/wordpress-composer-skeleton/README.md

 ## Contribution

- You can fork it and submit your change with a pull request on develop branch !
+ You can fork it and submit your change with a pull request on master branch !